 There's not much in the way of fresh for 2022 information around The Elder Scrolls 6, and we suspect there won't be for a while yet.
-That's because the game is almost certainly at the earlier staged of development.
+That's because the game is almost certainly in the early stages of development.

-However, Bethesda is focussing on releasing Starfield first, due out November 2022, so we won't expect The Elder Scrolls 6 to arrive until at least late 2023.
+However, Bethesda is focusing on releasing Starfield first, due out in the first half of 2023, so we won't expect The Elder Scrolls 6 to arrive until years from now.

 As such, there's not a lot of information around what to expect from the game, though we can indulge in some speculation.
 So here’s what we know so far about The Elder Scrolls 6.

 All we know so far is that The Elder Scrolls 6 is still in the early stages of development, meaning it likely a good few years off from a release; it could even be some time before it gets a major trailer or a game footage reveal.
 We'd tentatively say it'll be 2024 before we hear any solid information on a release date.